ocxtal/udon/README.md

 ![Transcoding process and Op structure](./fig/udon.op.svg)

 *Figure 2.
-Illustration of compression: the original (flat) augumented CIGAR string, built from alignment, is divided into chunks, and each chunk is encoded as an op, a pair of leading event and total span.*
+Illustration of compression: the original (flat) augmented CIGAR string, built from alignment, is divided into chunks, and each chunk is encoded as an op, a pair of leading event and total span.*

 ### Expanding ops into ribbon